H.323 Global Network Config Guide

 Having said that, the internal network must have pinholes open through the firewall so that the terminals can communicate effortlessly with the DMZ Gatekeeper.
 If the internal firewall also performs network address translation, then this topology would not work without a Client Proxy as defined in H.460.18 and H.460.19.
 (Refer below for a diagram of such a deployment.)

-If opening pinholes through the internal firewall is not possible, the other solution is to ensure that each of the terminals support H.460.23 and H.460.24.
-Having this support would also address and issues with NAT that might arise.
+If opening pinholes through the internal firewall is not possible, the other solution is to ensure that each of the terminals supports H.460.23 and H.460.24.
+Having this support would also address any issues with NAT that might arise.

 In this configuration, the Gatekeeper is located behind the enterprise or corporate firewall.
-In order to gain access to the outside world, the firewall must proxy all media and signaling on behalf of the terminals.
+To gain access to the outside world, the firewall must proxy all media and signaling on behalf of the terminals.
 It must also support H.460.23 and H.460.24 NAT/FW traversal standards, which is a general requirement for the HGN.

 It is assumed that the Gatekeeper is accessible from the public Internet.
 This means that the firewall must have pinholes open that allow traffic to flow directly to the Gatekeeper, including the RAS and call signaling ports.